EricHugo/miComplete/README.rst

 Linkage
 """""""""""""""""
 Weights can be calculated for any given set of marker genes in miComplete.
 This is can be done by a user by providing a set of reference genomes (note that these need to be single contig chromosomes).
 The reference genomes can be any set that the user wishes, but as general rule the larger and more diverse number of genomes the better weights.
-At the end of the run a boxplot of the distribution of weights for all markers is produced along with a file of the relative weights to be used in future runs.
+At the end of the run a violin plot of the distribution of weights for all markers is produced along with a file of the relative weights to be used in future runs.